 BC Transit noted that they support the intensification of land use and development in areas already served by transit and particularly in areas served by fast and frequent transit, such as route 97 Okanagan, as well supporting policies and regulations that help shift transportation mode-share away from private automobile use and towards both transit and active transportation.
 Recommendations to include siting and height exemptions for anticipated on-route charging infrastructure have been included in the proposed bylaw, and the use was added as a permitted use in all zones.
-Parking reductions associated with the BC Transit pass incentives were also increased based on the recommendation and a review of the costs associated with the proposed program.
 Other recommendations to reduce parking requirements in areas served by transit, within 400 m of transit stop, or with parking demand assessments, as well as increasing the number of parking space reductions permitted with cash-in-lieu regulations or as part of parking demand assessments were not incorporated at this time.
 This is based on recommendations from the Parking Study completed in support of the Zoning Bylaw to defer additional parking reductions until future phases associated with higher density development having been constructed in the centres.
 BC Transit notes that general reductions in overall parking requirements, and even implementing parking maximums supports Transit use in areas where it is available, as the availability of parking and particularly free parking has a negative correlation to transit ridership.